tyhopp/prpl/README.md

 ```

 ## TODO
-- [ ] Add feature to render a list of content items
 - [ ] Add a zero-dependency dev server solution
 - [ ] Demonstrate npm pre/post hook solution to writing remote files to the local filesystem for use